Probability distribution function of crossover frequency of operational amplifiers: Master equation for operational amplifiers

+This equation is well-known to the majority of electrical engineers, see for example the book by Siebert~\cite{Siebert} and in this sense we can see that the purpose of the present work is to determine this important for all operational amplifiers parameter $\tau_0=1/2\pi f_0$.
+Here dots means the next terms in the Taylor expansion with respect of time derivatives, which are as a rule negligible when amplification of the circuit is significant.

 Despite the fact that this master equation is implicitly present in tens of thousands of publications in electronics, it has never been published in explicit form.
-Perhaps the first hints of such a dependence have been given by Hendrik Bode~\cite{Bode:40} see also the work by Peterson~\cite{Peterson:34}, but the term operational amplifier had yet been canonized at that time.
-Coining the term operational amplifier~\cite[page~H.16]{Jung:02}, John Ragazzini~\cite[Eq.~(6), Eq.~(7), Eq.~(32)]{Ragazzini:47} summarizes the experience of significant engineering developments from the Manhattan project~\cite{nytimes:88} and therefore it would be deservedly to say that Eq.~(\ref{master}) is ``Manhattan equation'' for operational amplifiers.
+Perhaps the first hints of such a dependence have been given by Hendrik Bode~\cite{Bode:40} see also the work by Peterson~\cite{Peterson:34}, but the term operational amplifier had not yet been canonized at that time.
+Coining the term operational amplifier~\cite[page~H.16]{Jung:02}, John Ragazzini~\cite[Eq.~(6), Eq.~(7), Eq.~(32)]{Ragazzini:47} summarizes the experience of significant engineering developments from the Manhattan project~\cite{nytimes:88} and therefore it would be deservedly to say that Eq.~(\ref{master}) is ``Manhattan equation'' for operational amplifiers in spite that it is only one seminal paper.
+Alternative ideas are to say ``master equation'' in sense ruling equation (nothing related to stochastic theory) or ``main equation'' for operational amplifiers.